mcflugen/nsf_supporting_docs/docs/Hutton_Statement_of_Work.md

     http://csdms.colorado.edu/wiki/BMI_Description).
 -   Ensure model compatibility through data exchange items.
--   Aid in design of the integrative Food-Energy-Water modeling framework, particularly a model coupler algorithm that uses existing coupling tools from the CSDMS.
+-   Aid in design of the integrative Food-Energy-Water modeling framework,
 -   Evaluation of model code performance
--   Components and couplings are available through the CSDMS Component Modeling Tool.
--   Organization of model source code within open source repositories (source code will be housed on GitHub).

 ### Milestones in the project

 *Year 1*: Attend kick-off meeting.
-*Year 2*: Models will be wrapped with a Basic Modeling Interface so that they can operate within the CSDMS framework.
-All source code will be publicly available on GitHub (or similar).
+Work with ASU team to establish protocols for microservice communication.
+Begin wrapping of the VIC model to expose a BMI.
+*Year 2*: Attend annual team meeting at ASU.
+Support necessary refactoring of selected models so that they can be turned into microservices.
+Ensure compatibility with CSDMS framework.
-*Year 3*: Begin coupled simulations of the models.
-Simulations will be able to be run within the CSDMS modeling framework.
+*Year 3*: Attend annual team meeting at ASU.
+Aid with coupled simulations of the models and model development.
-*Year 4*: Final coupling of simulations of the models.
+*Year 4*: Attend final annual meeting.
+Aid with final coupling of simulations of the models.

 ### Period of Performance